git-gauravtech/VedaAI-assesment/README.md

 ---

+---

+## 🛠 Architecture plan

+for architecture and flowdiagram of project just refer to the [Architecture Document](./architecture.md).

+---
 ## ✨ Key Premium Features

 *   **⚡ Async Worker Architecture**: Processes large documents and coordinates AI generation using a background message queue (BullMQ + Redis) to completely avoid HTTP request timeouts.